GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 Saving file or directory handles to IndexedDB means that you can store state, or remember which files or directories a user was working on.
-This makes it possible to keep a list of recently opened or edited files, offer to re-open the last file when the app is opened, restore the previous working directory, etc.
+This makes it possible to keep a list of recently opened or edited files, offer to re-open the last file when the app is opened, restore the previous working directory, and more.
 In the text editor, I store a list of the five most recent files the user has opened, making it easy to access those files again.